Yeti SB5 Beti XT/SLX 2018 Review

 Another relatively straightforward upgrade is running a 125mm or 150mm dropper post.
 As we discussed in the section about downhill performance, the 100mm dropper post can be problematic as it can be difficult to balance proper pedaling height with a low enough seat height in downhill mode.

 The Beti SB5 Shimano XT/SLX is a stellar bike that blends impressive downhill performance with rock-solid climbing abilities.
-This bike offers excellent small bump compliance but the deep stroke support can't match the Juliana Joplin.
+This bike offers excellent small bump compliance, but the deep stroke support can't match others we've tested.
 Climbing is smooth and impressive despite only having a 46-tooth climbing gear.
 The geometry keeps the rider in a relaxed position while charging uphill and maneuvers with laser-point accuracy on a playful downhill.

 — Tasha Thomas, Lani Raspen